shresta4/CS126Fall2019/DEVELOPMENT.md

 - Currently free style gomoku.
 Implement: standard gomoku.
 No overlines
 - Check for invalid move whether the piece is already taken or not.
 - Make a file with constants "tie" "no result" etc etc.
+- Be able to reassign a player to the gomoku board class